virenukey/restAPIFrameWorkTool/README.md

 Example Test case
 =================
 Please refer following example test case to tests various REST URL in its individual methods e.g GET, POST..etc
-- testcase1.xlsx
+- testcaseData.xlsx

 Run a test
 ==========
 Individual test case can be run using command:
-- python bulkUrl.py -u all (To verify all REST URLs mentioned in xlsx sheet)
+- python bulkUrl.py -u all -d 3 (To verify all REST URLs mentioned in xlsx sheet)
-- python bulkUrl.py -u 3 (To verify specific REST URL, in this case url number 3)
+- python bulkUrl.py -u 3 -d 3(To verify specific REST URL, in this case url number 3)
+- Note "-u" is for test case number and "-d" is for supplying dynamic test data

 Limitations